GeoNVS: Geometry Grounded Video Diffusion for Novel View Synthesis

-\textbf{Metrics.} We evaluate synthesis quality using PSNR, SSIM, and LPIPS — standard metrics in NVS — and report PSNR as the primary metric in the main manuscript; full results are in the supplementary material.
+\textbf{Metrics.} We evaluate perceptual quality using PSNR, SSIM, and LPIPS — standard metrics in NVS — and report PSNR and SSIM as the primary metrics in the main manuscript; full results are in Sec.~F of the supplementary material.

 \newpara{Robustness to viewpoint overlap.} Following SEVA~\cite{zhou2025stable}, we evaluate on Set NVS, which generates a set of target views in arbitrary order, decomposed into small- and large-viewpoint settings based on the CLIP~\cite{radford2021learning} distance between reference and target views (threshold: 0.11).
 As shown in~\cref{tab:method_comparison,tab:large_viewpoint,fig:qual1,fig:qual3}, our method consistently outperforms comparison methods across most datasets, improving over our baseline SEVA~\cite{zhou2025stable} on all benchmarks and demonstrating robustness to both small and large viewpoint changes.